bdefore/universal-redux/README.md

 ### Usage

-An example project has been made here: https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project and is deployed on Heroku here: https://redux-universal-renderer.herokuapp.com
+An example project has been made here: https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project and is deployed on Heroku here: https://universal-redux.herokuapp.com

 - Install

 ```
-npm install redux-universal-renderer
+npm install universal-redux
 ```

-- Add configuration in your project at `config/redux-universal-renderer.config.js` that defines what properties you want to override during the build step.
-You can start by copying the [annotated example](https://github.com/bdefore/redux-universal-renderer/blob/master/config/redux-universal-renderer.config.js).
+- Add configuration in your project at `config/universal-redux.config.js` that defines what properties you want to override during the build step.
+You can start by copying the [annotated example](https://github.com/bdefore/universal-redux/blob/master/config/universal-redux.config.js).

 - Specify your build steps

 The following npm bin aliases have been defined:

 ```
-redux-universal-renderer-dev
+universal-redux-dev
-redux-universal-renderer-watch
+universal-redux-watch
-redux-universal-renderer-server
+universal-redux-server
-redux-universal-renderer-build
+universal-redux-build
 ```

 You'll generally call these from the corresponding section of your project's scripts.
 See `package.json` in the example project: https://github.com/bdefore/react-redux-universal-hot-example/blob/example-project/package.json#L39